awsdocs/aws-toolkit-vs-code-user-guide/doc_source/deploy-serverless-app.md

 1. Enter the name of an Amazon S3 bucket this deployment can use\.
 The bucket must be in the Region you're deploying to\.
 **Warning**
-The name must be globally unique across all existing bucket names in Amazon S3\.
-Therefore, you should add a unique identifier to the name given in the example below \(or choose a different name\)\.
+The Amazon S3 bucket name must be globally unique across all existing bucket names in Amazon S3\.
+Therefore, you should add a unique identifier to the name given in the following example \(or choose a different name\)\.
 ![\[Choose the serverless application bucket.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/sam-deploy-bucket.png)

 1. Enter a name for the deployed stack, either a new stack name or an existing stack name\.